 HELMEROCALLIS (Day Lily)

-This hardy perennial have a sword-like foliage, with upright stems that have sculptured flowers.
+This hardy perennial has sword-like foliage, with upright stems that have sculptured flowers.
 They can flower repeatedly from late spring to late summer.

 The common name comes from the fact each bloom lasts a day, some open in late afternoon and last the following day.
 This plant rarely needs staking and therefore good in windy gardens.
 They prefer humus rich compost that retains moisture.
 Water freely in summer.